To learn how the brain recovers from stroke, we need to first look at what a stroke is.

-Indeed, your brain is incredibly intuitive to know how to reconstruct itself.
+It’s truly amazing that your brain knows how to reconstruct itself.

 Repetition Helps the Brain Recover Lost Motor Function

-Your mind can’t do all the work on its own, though.
+Your mind can’t do all the work on its own.

-You need to help your brain by performing a high number of repetitions during your rehab exercises.
+You need to help your brain by performing a high number of repetitions during your therapy.

-Repetition helps reinforce the new pathways in your mind, whereas haphazard exercise will lead to weak connections that will fade over time.
+Repetition helps reinforce the new pathways in your mind, whereas haphazard effort will lead to weak connections that fade over time.

-The more you train, the stronger and more permanent your new neural connections will become.
+The more you train, the stronger and more permanent your new neural connections become.

 Neuroplasticity + Repetition = Recovery

-If you stay determined and continuously put effort into your rehabilitation, you will see results.
+So as long as you stay disciplined and continuously put effort into your rehabilitation, you will see results.